Hope19990416/AWS/README.md

 # AWS
-Here includes the automatic station data used in the case studies of the article
+Here includes the automatic station data used in the article